mozilla/nunjucks/README.md

 [loaders](#loaders).
 You can pass a single loader or a an array of loaders.
 Loaders specify how to load templates, whether its from the file system, a database, or a different source.

-*init(loaders)* - Create a `Template` object with the template loaders. `loaders` can be an array or a single loader.
-If none is specified, it defaults to a FileSystemLoader with the current working directory.

 ```js
 var nunjucks = require('nunjucks');